 Q: Can my federal employing agency require me to take a job within my medical restrictions?

-A: This depends on what type of job they are offering.
+A: This answer depends on what type of job they are offering.
 It must be a vacant position in the same agency at the same grade and tenure, and within the same commuting area to be consider a valid offer of reassignment.
 For Disability Retirement purposes, you do not have to accept a position that falls outside of these parameters.
 While you are not required to accept any position the agency offers, please be aware that your agency could start a separation process at any point.

 Q: How do you qualify for federal disability?